delan/dsamining/README.final.txt

 * test: runs all unit tests, including all output
 * tersetest: runs all unit tests, only printing each harness' total score
 * submission1: archives a subset of files for the preliminary submission
+* submission2: archives all files for the final submission

 Delan Azabani
 #17065012